How to Insert a Busk

 Change your machine to a zipper foot (or other narrow foot that will allow you to stitch directly next to the busk).
 Pull the busk as tight against the seam as possible, try to keep the seam itself directly against the front edge of the busk (not rolled slightly to the back or front).
 Seat the presser foot as tight against the busk as possible before inserting the needle, and use the side of the presser foot to keep the stitches straight and tight.
 Be careful as you go along to make sure the busk is still seated tight and even against the seam along the entire length.
 If you stop to adjust the fabric, be sure your needle is fully inserted first.
 If the needle is not down, you may move the panel slightly and create a crooked spot in your stitching.

-The hook side of the busk is stitched into the panel.
+The hook side of the busk should now be secure in the panel.
 If you would like, you can also stitch horizontally at the top and bottom edges of the busk, but this isn’t strictly necessary.

 Use a tapered awl to make an opening for each busk peg.